anishjha93/zerocode-wiki/application-x-www-form-urlencoded-urlencoded-with-KeyValue-params.md

 The above name-value pair behind the scene is sent as below:
 > unit-no=12-07&country=Singapore&block-number=33&pin=87654321&state%2Fregion=Singapore+North

-### How does the server receives this?
+### How does the server receive this?
-The server received them as MultiValue map.
+The server receives them as MultiValue map.
 E.g. If your server implementation is as below, the paramMap gets populated with Key-Value pairs.
 ```java
     @PostMapping(value = "/api/v1/issues/customer", consumes = {"application/x-www-form-urlencoded"})
     public ResponseEntity handleRequestCustomer( @RequestParam MultiValueMap paramMap ) {